 Makes 2 dozen carrot cake bars.

 I prefer my cake plain, but you and your family may love it iced.
-If you do prefer an iced cake, you can slice the cake in half horizontally as shown in the image above and ice the middle and top of the cake with either white icing or cream cheese icing.
+If you do prefer an iced cake, you can slice the cake in half horizontally and ice the middle and top of the cake with either white icing or cream cheese icing.
 Top the cake with more chopped walnuts for a nice presentation.